Independent Employer of AAOs Accreditation Scheme - (Export Meat and Meat Products)

 6.5.2 Verification assesses both inspection procedures and inspected product in a defined, random sample of production.
 The post-mortem verification instructional materials define non-compliance and outline action taken where non-compliance is detected.

 6.5.3 Where the AAO does not comply with performance standards, the department On Plant Veterinarian will notify the non-compliance(s) to the abattoir owner or operator and the supervisor of the AAO.

 6.5.4 The On Plant Veterinarian will take appropriate action to maintain the outcomes of the Export Control (Meat and Meat Products) Rules 2021.

 6.5.5 Non-compliances identified and provided to the abattoir must also be provided, in writing, to the Independent AAO Employer to take appropriate action to ensure any issues advised to the Independent AAO Employer are rectified.

 7.1 Liability coverage of AAOs for operations

-7.1.1 An AAO is covered by the Commonwealth of Australia for liability under Section 22 of the
+7.1.1 An AAO is covered by the Commonwealth of Australia for liability under Section 430 the Export Control Act 2020.

 - The AAO is a non-government employee but is legally bound to the department to perform inspections in accordance with a detailed set of departmental controlled work instructions.